rathorology/rathorology/README.md

 ⚡ 👯 I’m looking to collaborate on **Open Source Projects & Research** in Deep Learning and Computer Vision.

-⚡  💬 Ask me about Deep Learning - Computer Vision, Python.
+⚡  💬 Ask me about Deep Learning, Computer Vision, Python.

 ⚡ 📫 How to reach me: